top of page

 Bridging the Divide: Religious Arbitration and WAQF Property Disputes in Modern India

-- by Swastika Saha Chowdhury and Amiya Sachdeva, student at Rajiv Gandhi National University of Law Introduction In a country as diverse as India, the confluence of law, religion and property tends to create complicated legal issues and disputed spaces.
-One such area is the adjudication of disputes concerning Waqf properties—charitable endowments under Islamic law—where secular legal frameworks and religious traditions tend to conflict.
-At the centre of this debate lies an em
+Swastika Saha Chowdhury , Amiya Sachdeva Introduction In a country as diverse as India, the confluence of law, religion and property tends to create complicated legal issues and disputed spaces.
+One such area is the adjudication of disputes concerning Waqf properties, charitable endowments under Islamic law, where secular legal frameworks and religious traditions tend to conflict.
+At the centre of this debate lies an emerging yet under-examined question: Can religious arbitra

 Swastika Saha Chowdhury and Amiya Sachdeva